cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 "geometryEndpoint" : "http://localhost:3838/access-agent/kingslynnEPSG27700",
 "ceaEndpoint": "http://localhost:3838/access-agent/outputs"}
 ```
 In the above request example, the CEA Agent will be querying building geometry from the Blazegraph that ```http://localhost:3838/access-agent/kingslynnEPSG27700``` is pointed to.
 All the other inputs for CEA will be queried from the default endpoints within stack as specified in [CEAAgentConfig.properties].
-The CEA triples will be instantiated, with no graph reference, in the Blazegraph where ```http://localhost:3838/access-agent/outputs``` is pointed to.
+The CEA triples will be instantiated in the Blazegraph where ```http://localhost:3838/access-agent/outputs``` is pointed to.

 Example request:
 ```